 Yet, the Essex Catholic spirit and legacy live on through Essex Catholic High School Foundation, Inc. Since 1981, the Foundation has held the annual Alumni Dinner and Hall of Fame Induction, which typically attracts more than 200 alumni, faculty, family and friends.
-The Foundation awards scholarships to children and grandchildren of alumni, and also runs other annual fundraising events, among them the 300 Broadway Reception & Tour at the school’s original location, two Alumni Golf Outings, and an All-Classes Reunion at McGovern’s Tavern in Newark, N.J. (owned by Sean McGovern ’84), where Eagles athletic trophies are proudly displayed.
-The Foundation supports Cristo Rey Newark (formerly Christ the King Preparatory School), a Catholic high school in the Cristo Rey Network located at the former Our Lady of Good Counsel High School building in Newark.
+The Foundation awards scholarships to descendants of alumni, and also runs other annual fundraising events, among them the 300 Broadway Reception & Tour at the school’s original location, two Alumni Golf Outings, an All-Classes Reunion at McGovern’s Tavern in Newark, N.J. (owned by Sean McGovern ’84), where Eagles athletic trophies are proudly displayed, and two luncheons at The Cloverleaf Tavern, Caldwell, N.J.

 As for 300 Broadway, the architecturally rich, Italian Renaissance-style building (listed on the National Register of Historic Places in November 1983 and also listed by the Newark Preservation & Landmarks Committee and the New Jersey Register of Historic Places) stood vacant for years.
 The Archdiocese of Newark eventually sold the historic structure.
 Today it serves as the location for Broadway House Continuing Care and New Vista Nursing & Rehabilitation Center.
 Broadway House, an affiliate of Rowan University School of Medicine and Dentistry, is the state’s only specialized, long-term facility for the care and treatment of people living with HIV and AIDS.
 New Vista houses long- and short-term residents.